gandhisamay/FashionMNIST-Classification/README.md

 ![](https://github.com/gandhisamay/FashionMNIST-Classification/blob/main/FashionMNISTloss.png)

 ## License
-Anyone is free to use to use the complete model or a part of it the model or part of it as per their choice
+Everyone is free to use to use the complete model or a part of it the model or part of it as per their choice